kenhding/NESA-WS/docs/userInfo.rst

 .. warning::

-Do not install conda on the server.
-If you have complicated dependencies please use Docker or setup it in your own virtual environment.
+Do not install ``conda`` on the server.
+If you have complex dependencies please use Docker or setup it in your own virtual environment.

 **Neuroimaging software:**